-Teacher in Charge: Steve Ronowicz.
+Teacher in Charge: Gareth Osmond.

-If you did not take a pathway course at Level 1, or achieved fewer than 14 credits in that course contact Mr Ronowicz, ([email protected]) to discuss entry into this course.
-Your TUTOR will then enter you in the course if successful.
+PrerequisitesIf you did not take a pathway course in Year 11 or did not gain an "achieved grade" or better, you will need to contact Mr Osmond ([email protected]) to discuss entry into this course.
+If you are successful, your tutor will then enter you in the course.

 Product Technology involves: